top of page

 Graphic organizer to target language goals with older students during a postcard activity in speech therapy

 These language goals (and so many more) can be targeted using postcard activities adapted to a variety of levels.
 Students can write just a sentence or two, or the entire message.
-You can provide varying levels of visual cues and assistance, such as creating an outline or graphic organizer, or giving a list of conjunctions or target vocabulary.
+You can provide varying levels of visual cues and assistance, such as creating an outline or graphic organizer or giving a list of conjunctions or target vocabulary.

-This is is an example of a chart created while researching the space needle.
+This is an example of a chart created while researching the space needle.
 The student can then use the graphic organizer to write a postcard as if they had visited the landmark.

 When using postcards for any speech therapy activities, you and your students can hypothetically write them to a person or group.
-You can also choose to write and send them to a classmate, teacher, principal, etc, or a parent to showcase what the student has been learning.
+You can also choose to write and send them to a classmate, teacher, principal, etc., or a parent to showcase what the student has been learning.

-If you do want to send to an actual person, postcards are a great way to practice pragmatic language skills in written form.
+If you do want to send it to an actual person, postcards are a great way to practice pragmatic language skills in written form.
 Students could write and send postcards to a student or class in another city, state, or even country, similar to a pen pal.

 Postcards also make a great home practice activity over the summer.
 In an ASHA article, Kim Swon Lewis shares ideas on how to use postcards to help students work on their goals over the break.
 I love her idea of having students ease into therapy for the school year by bringing the postcards back in the fall and using them to tell about their summer plans.